confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ```bash
 $ ibmcloud is instances
 ```
-to see if there are instances other than the control-plane and worker VSIs.
+to see if there are instances other than the control-plane and worker instances.

 If so these can be deleted with:
 ```bash